Best Android Apps 2026: 31 Must-Have Apps We Actually Tested (Free + Paid)

 Best for: People with their own local music library

-• No internet required — plays from your own music files only
+- No internet required — plays your own files

-Primary use case: Budgeting, expense tracking, bill splitting, investments
+Primary use case: Budgeting, expense tracking, bill splitting, payments

 Who needs this: Anyone trying to manage money better